CrisMedL/CrisMedL/README.md

 ### • Hi there 👋
-### • Third Year student of Software Engineering 💻
+### • Fourth Year student of Software Engineering 💻
 ### • Interests in databases and Linux systems 🐧
 ### • Fun fact: Musician with 5 years experience as a drummer and guitarist 🥁 🎸
 ### • working on own project with open-source software.